MicrosoftDocs/azure-ai-docs/articles/search/search-try-for-free.md

 Azure AI Search has integrated operations with applied AI in the Azure cloud.
 Integration depends on services running within the same region.
 This is a requirement for data residency laws and for efficient operations.

-Verifying regional availability can save time and steps because you need to choose a region that supports all of the services you want to use.
+Verifying regional availability can save you time and frusteration because you need to choose a region that supports all of the services you want to use.

 Start here:

 - [Azure AI Search region list](search-region-support.md).
 This list identifies region support for applied AI (Azure AI multiservice) and semantic ranking.
 You don't need a separate region check for applied AI.

+West Europe and West US 2/3 are currently at capacity for Azure AI Search and aren't accepting new search services.

-Continue with the following links to review which regions provide the model provider that you want to use.
+Continue with the following links to review which regions also provide the model provider that you want to use.

 - [Azure OpenAI region list](/azure/ai-services/openai/concepts/models#model-summary-table-and-region-availability)
 - [Azure AI Vision region list](/azure/ai-services/computer-vision/overview-image-analysis?tabs=4-0#region-availability)
 - [Azure AI Studio region list](/azure/ai-studio/reference/region-support)

-West Europe and West US 2/3 are currently at capacity for Azure AI Search.

 > [!TIP]
 > Currently, the following regions provide the most overlap and have the most capacity: **East US**, **East US2**, and **South Central** in the Americas; **France Central** or **Switzerland North** in Europe; **Australia East** in Asia Pacific.